The 5 Good Faith Rules

 We understand that reporting harassment is difficult.
 We appreciate your bravery in helping us keep WordCamp Seattle safe by reporting issues.
 There are several ways you can contact us:

-Find an organizer and speak to him/her
+Find an organizer and speak to one of them

 The Seattle WordPress Meetup organizing team is Andrew Villeneuve, Brad Delaney, Sheila Hoffman, and Teri Shelton.
 You can reach them at firstname.lastname@example.org.
 Or fill out a Code of Conduct report below.